lest/capistrano-deploy/README.md

     cap deploy

-If you have migrations instead of previous command run:
+Or if you have migrations:

     cap deploy:migrations

-To look through changes to be deployed:
+To look through the changes to be deployed:

     cap deploy:pending

 Multistage
 ----------

+Basic usage:

 ```ruby
 use_recipe :multistage